UAV-Research-Centre-UGent/academic-kickstart/content/authors/admin/_index.md

 #user_groups:
 ---

-The UAV Research Center of Ghent University was founded in october 2019.
+The UAV Research Center of Ghent University was founded in October 2019.
 The main research areas include precision agriculture and inspection.